hgomez/blog.hgomez.net/content/post/20110413-Apple-JDK-with-OpenJDK–Core2Duo-vs-I7/index.md

 +++
-title = 'Apple JDK with OpenJDK – Core2Duo vs I7'
+title = 'Apple JDK and OpenJDK – Core2Duo vs I7'
 date = 2011-04-13T13:20:23+02:00
 draft = false
+tags = [ 'Benchmarks', 'OpenJDK', 'OSX'  ]
 +++

 Previously I did benchmark of Apple VMs and OpenJDK 6 and I wanted to see how all of the JVMs available today on our Mac on two systems, an old Core2Duo and a newer i7.
 And also see how they perform 32 / 64 bits kernel mode.